 To find out more about all of our programs and activities in your area, contact your local CCFA chapter.

-This event is designed to meet the educational needs of registered nurses involved in the care of patients with inflammatory bowel diseases (IBD).
+This CNE activity is targeted to nurses and physician assistants involved in the care of patients with inflammatory bowel diseases (IBD).

 Join us for our new webcast/teleconference as we answer these and other commonly-asked patient questions on the role of diet and nutrition in inflammatory bowel diseases (IBD), including Crohn's disease and ulcerative colitis.

 6:00pm | Newport Beach, California

 Join us for a FREE informational presentation and interactive question-and-answer session that will help you sort through treatment options for inflammatory bowel diseases (IBD).

 This Thanksgiving, Join Team Challenge supporters, friends, and staff for our first ever Team Challenge Turkey Trot!
 Run a 5k, a10k, or simply run to the dining room table to support CCFA anywhere!
 Join us for a virtual run, walk, or bike to support the Crohn’s and Colitis Foundation.
 Your Turkey Trot can officially take place anytime, anywhere on Thursday, November 27th (Thanksgiving Day).
 Set a new family tradition this Thanksgiving and get your entire family involved!
 We promise it’s going to be a great way to start your Turkey Day!
 Register for only $35, and receive an awesome die-cast medal and your own bib to personalize!
 REGISTER TODAY: http://www.ccteamchallenge.org/tcturkeytrot14